 Groupon’s Coupons feature offers a partial workaround for Groupon Getaways’ lack of airfare-only deals.
 Groupon regularly promotes coupons and coupon codes from third-party travel booking platforms, like CheapOair.

 Groupon Movies, also advertised as Groupon Cinema, isn’t an independent Groupon feature.
 It’s formally an extension of Local Deals and has comparable discounts.
 The best deals usually involve multi-ticket packages, sometimes in odd lots; three- and five-ticket packages are common.
 Still, there are worse cheap date ideas.

-Groupon Select is a paid membership program that promises deeper, member-exclusive savings on publicly available deals and free shipping on Groupon Goods purchases, among other incentives – all for a monthly fee roughly equivalent to the cost of a large latte.
+Groupon Select is a paid membership program that promises deeper, member-exclusive savings on publicly available deals and free shipping on Groupon Goods purchases, among other incentives – all for a monthly fee around $5.
 Subject to change, highlights include:

 - 25% off Local Deals vouchers

 - 10% off Groupon Live purchases